Lidopril Side Effects

 Generic name: lidocaine / prilocaine topical

 Note: This document contains side effect information about lidocaine / prilocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Lidopril.
+Some dosage forms listed on this page may not apply to the brand name Lidopril.

 Common side effects of Lidopril include: localized blanching and localized erythema.
 Other side effects include: local alterations in temperature sensations.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 Along with its needed effects, lidocaine/prilocaine topical may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.